hbprosper/CompPhysLab/README.md

 | iminuit       | an elegant wrapper around the venerable CERN minimizer Minuit |

-The following modules are also of interest
+The following modules are also of interest.

 | __modules__   | __description__     |
 | scikit-learn  | easy to use machine learning toolkit |
 | pytorch       | a powerful, flexible, machine learning toolkit |